Mittal Steel South Africa

 ArcelorMittal South Africa is part of the steel company Arcelor-Mittal.
 The company was originally Iscor Ltd., a South African parastatal steel company.
 It was founded in 1928 and was first listed on the JSE Securities Exchange in 1989.

+In January 2025 it announced that it would be shutting down steel operations in Newcastle and Vereeniging.

 History

 Establishment of the company

 Hendrik van der Bijl, one of the most influential South Africans of the twentieth century, together with Dr. Fredrik "Frikkie" Meyer, (a student of Albert Einstein while studying in Berlin), and others, were the main driving force behind the establishment of the South African Iron and Steel Industrial Corp.
 (Iscor).